Your Core Values Are Showing—Whether You Like It or Not

 Some examples we help business owners define:

 Values should feel lived-in—not manufactured.
 They should sound like you talk.
-They should fit your team.
-And they should drive action, not just decorate PowerPoints.
+They should fit your team and use company core values examples to set standards that drive action, not just decorate PowerPoints.

 What to Do Next